hrefjeff/sfv_old/things_to_add.md

 Recently had a friend (yizzzy) refer me to a vidjya on getting better.
 I've seen bits and pieces of it but decided to compare this list to how I try to get better.
 So the video is 7 tips for improving in SFV and the link is https://www.youtube.com/watch?v=B7qFzQF9Iw8

-Here's a summary of how I go about doing these things (or need to start doing):
+Here's a summary of how I personally go about doing these things (or need to start doing):

 1. Study your replays

   I definitely do this by going to CFN and watching replays with both key display and frame data on.
   One thing I could do better though is analyze buttons the opponent is pressing on wakeup or when they get counter hit.
   Generally though, I take Frame Advantages approach when analyzing my matches (video can be found here: https://www.youtube.com/watch?v=SJV-K0rLOC0 ).
 Tyrant and Packz say to answer these 3 questions:
-  1. How did I take damage?
+  * How did I take damage?
-  2. I can I optimize my damage?
+  * I can I optimize my damage?
-  3. How did I get into the bad situation in the first place?
+  * How did I get into the bad situation in the first place?

 2. Search for replays